-Muskoka Boat and Heritage Centre, Gravenhurst
+Muskoka Steamships and Discovery Centre, Gravenhurst

 Enter Muskoka at the south end along Highway 11 and it won’t be long before you encounter Gravenhurst.
 Its Muskoka Wharf—gateway to the southern portion of Lake Muskoka—has long been known as the home of the Segwun and Wenohah steamships.
-It’s now also home to Grace & Speed, Muskoka’s new Boat and Heritage Centre.
+It’s now also home to Grace & Speed, Muskoka’s new Steamships and Discovery Centre.
 It’s a museum that walks you through Muskoka’s water history, paying special attention to the transportation early cottagers and resort-goers used around the turn of the last century.
 But most captivating for kids is the in-water display of beautiful old wooden boats, plus the boat bells and whistles kids are invited to sound.